PGVSNH20/the-train-track-dreamteam/Documentation/readme.md

 ### Main terms and concept
 ![Concept ](_assets/concept.png)
 * API can handle track map thats origins from one station and "grows" to east
-* Tracks can be branches of other tracks
+* Tracks can branch
 * Tracks can merge
 * API can handle "unlimited" amount of stations, switches, crossings and tracks.
 * Tracks contains at least one link.
 Links starts att station or switch and ends att station or switch.
+* One link can be member of several tracks.
 ### Track ORM
 Handls data related to Tracks:
 * Takes input data as file or string